abdvila/dchq-docker-php-example/README.md

-Deploying the Multi-Tier Java Application on the Rackspace Cluster
+Deploying the Multi-Tier PHP Application on the Rackspace Cluster
 ------------------------------------------------------------------

 Once the Cloud Servers are provisioned, a user can deploy a multi-tier, Docker-based PHP applications on the new Cloud Servers.
 This can be done by navigating to the Self-Service Library and then clicking on Customize to request a multi-tier application.